SergioCarboFerreiro/GolFinger/README.md

 * `/iosApp` contains iOS applications.
 Even if you’re sharing your UI with Compose Multiplatform, you need this entry point for your iOS app.
 This is also where you should add SwiftUI code for your project.

+## Shot measurement

+The round screen lets you measure the distance of a golf shot using GPS.
+Tap the **Medir disparo** button once to mark your starting point and again at the ball.
+The app calculates the distance and displays a map preview of both points.

 Learn more about [Kotlin Multiplatform](https://www.jetbrains.com/help/kotlin-multiplatform-dev/get-started.html)…